-Employees may need to paid Overtime (OT) and/or Doubletime (DT) for working 'extra' hours in a given day or workweek.
+Employees may need to be paid Overtime (OT) and/or Doubletime (DT) for working 'extra' hours in a given day or workweek.
 To satisfy this, we've added configuration options for both Overtime and Doubletime with each Wage Program.
 Although OT/DT is set in the Wage Program, they're accumulated and allocated on a per Payroll Entity basis.

 Start by specifying how much overtime should pay in the 'Overtime pays...' input.
 This figure should be a multiple of regular pay.
 So, '1.5' would pay 1.5 times regular pay.
 Next, determine when you'd like OT to start -- or 'kick in'.
 A common practice is to pay OT after 8 hours in a single day and after 40 hours in a single workweek.